nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
 A specified task does not exist in the System.
     * 2b1.
-The system displays an error message.
+System displays an error message.

       Use case resumes at step 1.